bguspl/bguspl.github.io/practical_sessions/PracticalSession04.md

-## 5. Move semantics and rvalue references
+## 5. Move Semantics and rvalue References

 C++11 introduced the `move semantics` mechanism to further avoid redundant copying of objects.
 Using this mechanism, an object (under certain conditions) may take ownership of another object's external resources (such as memory allocation).